-The chart on the next page summarizes the appropriate college channels to be utilized by any student wishing to seek redress.
+The chart below summarizes the appropriate college channels to be utilized by any student wishing to seek redress.
 For further information concerning any aspect of student grievances or rights of appeal, students should contact the Office of the Vice President, Student Services.
 Students may elect to grieve any decisions or actions taken.
 All grievances, or appeals of the decision/action taken in response to a grievance, will be dealt with in a timely manner.